manuelemaggi/MMHorizontalListView/README.md

 **INSTALL:**

-Import MMHorizontalListView (.h .m) and MMHorizontalListView (.h .m) in your project
+Import MMHorizontalListView (.h .m) and MMHorizontalListViewCell (.h .m) in your project

 **HOW TO USE:**